Alzheimer’s and Art Therapy: Nurturing Creativity and Expression

 Reading Time: 14 minutes

-The profound impact of Alzheimer’s Disease on is undeniable.
+The profound impact of Alzheimer’s Disease on cognitive abilities is undeniable.

-However, emerging research suggests that art therapy may provide a novel avenue for self-expression and mental stimulation in affected individuals.
+However, emerging research suggests that may provide a novel avenue for self-expression and in affected individuals.

 This article explores the potential benefits and challenges of implementing art therapy as an intervention strategy for Alzheimer’s patients, with supporting evidence drawn from both home-based and professional settings.